 Despite these accomplishments, it was a 2018 singer-songwriter residency at the Banff Centre that propelled Rockarts to quit her office job in Toronto, relocate to Montreal and focus on music.
 She also wrote “Right Now,” “Without You” and “Vistas” in Banff and refined other songs that would appear on Little Flower, including “Get It All Back,” “Margaret” and “Stranger.”

 Little Flower is also an exciting Montreal-New York cross-pollination by a tight-knit band that works together long distance (Nissen and Wright remain in living the Six).
 Produced by Brooklyn-based, Montreal-bred Franky Rousseau, beds were recorded at Montreal’s Hotel2Tango with home-recorded overdubs by Rockarts and Rougeau in Montreal and Rousseau in Brooklyn.
 Brooklyn-based composer and pianist Dominic Mekky played piano and contributed sound design and arrangements for “Margaret” and “Golden Hour,” while Matt Rousseau (Franky’s brother) played synthesizer on “Vistas.”
 NYC-based multi-instrumentalist Levon Henry’s clarinet and sax take the breezy “Right Now” into Andy Shauf territory.

-Little Flower will be out April 24, 2020 on digital, vinyl and CD
+Little Flower was released world wide on April 24, 2020 on digital, vinyl and CD